FabioGaming/Artilities.NET/README.md

 - The function `getIdeas()` belongs to the `users` class, so make sure you call it using `Artilities.users.getIdeas()`.
 - `getIdeas()` accepts 1 `string` argument, this being the `userID` you want to look up, leaving this field empty, will make the program use the devKeys `userID`
 - Profiles can be set to private, if this is the case you can't access the users saved data, and `statusCode` will return `403`, so make sure you check for that!
-- If you lookup your own userID, there will be a `private` key in the JSON response, which is NOT included in Artilities.NET 1.1.6
+- If you lookup your own userID, there will be a `private` key in the JSON response, which is NOT included in Artilities.NET 1.1.6.
+If you want the private key to be usable, consider using [Artilities.NET V2](https://github.com/FabioGaming/Artilities.NET/blob/master/docsV2.md)
 #### Example Usage
 ```CSharp
             Artilities.users.devkey = "devKey";